open-cluster-management-io/open-cluster-management-io.github.io/content/en/scenarios/extend-multicluster-scheduling-capabilities.md

 weight: 1
 ---

 The `Placement` API is used to dynamically select a set of `ManagedCluster` in one or multiple `ManagedClusterSets` so that the workloads can be deployed to these clusters.
 You can use placement to filter clusters by label or claim selector, also placement provides some default prioritizers which can be used to sort and select the most suitable clusters.

 One of the default prioritizers are ResourceAllocatableCPU and ResourceAllocatableMemory.
 They provide the capability to sort clusters based on the allocatable CPU and memory.
-However, when considering the resource based scheduling, there's a gap that the cluster’s "AllocatableCPU" and "AllocatableMemory" are static values that won’t change even if “the cluster is running out of resources".
+However, when considering the resource based scheduling, there's a gap that the cluster’s "AllocatableCPU" and "AllocatableMemory" are static values that won’t change even if "the cluster is running out of resources".
 And in some cases, the prioritizer needs more extra data to calculate the score of the managed cluster.
 For example, there is a requirement to schedule based on resource monitoring data from the cluster.
 For this reason, we need a more extensible way to support scheduling based on customized scores.

 ## What is Placement extensible scheduling?